 With a fixed-rate mortgage, your interest rate will stay the same over the life of the loan.
 This makes it much easier to plan your monthly budget.
 Most people choose a fixed-rate mortgage.
 However, if you don’t plan on being in your home long term, an ARM might be a better option.

-Federal Housing Administration (FHA) loans helped increase homeownership in America by reducing down payment amount and credit score requirements.
-Mortgage Insurance Premiums (MIP) and the Upfront Funding Fee made the FHA loan available to home buyers with a lower credit score, who had less money to use for a down payment.
-FHA loans are used by many first-time home buyers because they may have less money to use for a down payment and may have a lower credit score.
+Federal Housing Administration (FHA) loans help increase homeownership in America by reducing down payment amount and credit score requirements.
+Mortgage Insurance Premiums (MIP) and the Upfront Funding Fee make the FHA loan available to home buyers with a lower credit score or who have less money to use for a down payment.
+FHA loans are popular with many first-time home buyers for these reasons.

 Benefits of an FHA Loan: